About the Arizona Golf Association

 - is a staunch advocate of the rights of golf courses in Arizona and often represents clubs in important issues such as environmental, water, taxation and municipal golf course pricing - all meant to protect golf and our members.

 In more recent years, the AGA has created new programs that appeal to the recreational golfer.
 A new type of membership was formed, called ACCESS, that provides a way for golfers to be members of the AGA, minus a handicap and with some additional perks like savings on golf and travel perks.

 The AGA is a membership-based organization.
 There are two tiers to the volunteer governance of the Arizona Golf Association:

-- An 11-member Executive Committee governs the Arizona Golf Association.
+- A 15-member Executive Committee governs the Arizona Golf Association.
 It oversees the long-term direction of the Association.
 Each member of the Executive Committee is either a chairman or vice-chairman of the association's standing committees.
 The AGA's Executive Director is an ex-officio member of this committee.